top of page

 Co-instigator of Sustainable Couture and three-time recipient of 'runner-up' Wearable Art Awards, Franca is passionate about fashioning stylish garments from recycled and sometimes surprising fabrics.

-An exciting moment in Franca’s creative development was doing a workshop with funky Australian designer, Linda Jackson.
-Described as a fashion pioneer, Linda seemed to have tossed aside the rule book.
+An exciting moment in Franca's creative development was doing a workshop with funky Australian designer, Linda Jackson.
+A fashion pioneer, Linda seemed to have tossed aside the rule book.
 Not enough material?
 Add a contrast piece.
 Not going to see the waist?
-Don’t worry about adding a waistband.
-Don’t tack - sew across pins.
-Ahhh...she spoke Franca’s language and opened up a world of possibilities!
+Don't worry about adding a waistband.
+Don't tack - sew across pins.
+Ahhh. she spole Franca's language and opened up a world of possibilities!

 DESIGNER LOOKBOOK